TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To count, enumerate**
 Descriptor::	**Numerical, quantitative**

 > Represents the abstract concept of number, quantity, or the system of numerals itself.
-A rare instance of permitted syllable reduplication (*si* + *si*),  emphasizing the core idea of 'measure + measure' evolving into the concept of abstract quantity.
-Distinct from the specific numeral marker *si*
+A rare instance of permitted syllable reduplication (*SI* + *SI*),  emphasizing the core idea of 'measure + measure' evolving into the concept of abstract quantity.
+Distinct from the specific numeral marker *SI*

 ## Usage